-Research & Development is is a key focus area for SinterCast, representing 17% (16%) of the total operating cost.
+Research & Development is a key focus area for SinterCast, representing 17% (17%) of the total operating cost.
 The emphasis of the R&D activity is to continuously improve the accuracy and the reliability of the thermal analysis and process control software and to develop the SinterCast Tracking Technologies.
 The SinterCast Ladle Tracker® technology ensures that all treatments and processes are performed within the specified limits, improving process efficiency, product quality, and productivity.
 The SinterCast Cast Tracker® offers complete traceability of each casting from the date of manufacture of the cores (inception), shelf storage time, pouring (birth) to shake out.
-Installation discussions are ongoing for CGI process control systems and for the new Tracking Technologies, for, grey, CGI and ductile iron foundries, and for other metal processing applications.
-As production references become established, the suite of Tracking Technologies will begin to contribute to the total installation revenue.
-SinterCast is also investigating the development of other unique technologies within and beyond the scope of thermal analysis - to improve quality and production efficiency in the cast iron foundry industry.
+Installation discussions are ongoing for CGI process control systems, capacity upgrades, and Tracking Technologies installations.
+In addition to these current installation opportunities, SinterCast is also investigating the development of other unique technologies - within and beyond the scope of thermal analysis - to improve quality and production efficiency in the metals industry, and to broaden our product portfolio and our production base.